Asiana Treks and Tours

 Trekking Start:

 If you miss the regular trip briefing, don't worry.
 We'll provide it at a convenient time before departure from Pokhara, either before a World Heritage tour the following morning or the next day.
-We'll then proceed to the airport, either by flight to Lukla or by driving to Manthali and then by Flight to Lukla.
+We'll then proceed to the airport, either by flight to Lukla or by driving to Manthali and then taking a flight to Lukla.

 Currency Exchange:

-The Nepalese rupee is the Nepali currency, and 1 USD is approximately 130 Nepalese rupees.
-Only NPR is accepted in Nepal, so it's best to bring cash to facilitate transactions.
-Banks and ATMs in Kathmandu offer currency exchange services; however, please note that most banks prefer new, crisp notes.
+The Nepalese rupee is Nepal's official currency, and 1 USD is approximately equivalent to 130 Nepalese rupees.
+Only NPR is accepted in Nepal, so it's best to bring cash to facilitate transactions more easily.
+Banks and ATMs in Kathmandu offer currency exchange services; however, most banks prefer new, crisp notes.

 Our Team:

 The Asiana Treks and Tours team is professional, reliable, and responsible.
 They are well-trained, friendly, radiant, and fluent in English.
 You can feel comfortable sharing anything with them.
 They are experts in local culture, history, vegetation, cuisine, accommodations, weather conditions, and first aid medications.
-They are also environmentally conscious and respect the rights of animals.
+They are also environmentally conscious and respect animal rights.

 However, please refrain from provoking them for personal gain during the trip.
-While you can enjoy your holiday with them, we kindly request that you do not try to change their customs, beliefs, religion, culture, or traditions.
+While you can enjoy your holiday with them, we kindly request that you refrain from trying to change their customs, beliefs, religion, culture, or traditions.

-We and our staff are committed to making your adventure trip an unforgettable memory of a lifetime in Nepal.
+We, along with our staff, are committed to making your adventure trip an unforgettable memory of a lifetime in Nepal.

 Guide and Porter Arrangement: